Blog Layout

 The Generosity of Charging What You're Worth

-Another way I see coaches trying to answer this foundational question is basing it on external input.
-More specifically it comes down to questions like, “what will people be willing to pay for this service?”
+Another way I see coaches trying to answer this foundational question is by basing it on external input.
+More specifically, it comes down to questions like, “What will people be willing to pay for this service?”
 Well, that really depends on who you ask.
 This is another wildly variable answer, one that still won’t help you land on truly solid ground.

-Ultimately, the first (and most important) person you need to convince that your services are worth what you are charging, is YOU.
+Ultimately, the first (and most important) person you need to convince that your services are worth what you’re charging is YOU.

 Angela talked about how important it was to her to ensure that price wasn’t a barrier to families benefiting from her support.
 Her business suffered deeply as a result, regardless of how good her intentions were.
 She could not properly support herself or her own family because of the discounts she was giving others.